tlumip/tlumip/root/model/census/README.md

 # PUMS input files

-These files are needed from the Census Bureau for XXXXX  but are not included in the repository due to filesize:
+These files are needed from the Census Bureau for SPG but are not included in the repository due to filesize:
 - ss09pwa.csv
 - ss09por.csv
 - ss09pnv.csv